rajch/LBCC-book/interlude-bnf.md

 The subject of formal language theory, and especially of formal grammar, makes for fascinating reading.
 But following this book's philosophy of "accurate enough", here is what we need to know.

 A grammar consists of a set of rules.
-These rules, called _production rules_ or _productions_, are built from _terminal symbols_ and _nonterninal symbols_.
+These rules, called _production rules_ or _productions_, are built from _terminal symbols_ and _nonterminal symbols_.
 A _non-terminal symbol_ is a valid concept in the grammar's language - but which does not actually appear in the source code.
-For example, **relationaloperator** is a nonterminal symbol - it represents an inportant concept to be parsed, but does not appear directly in the source code.
+For example, **relationaloperator** is a nonterminal symbol - it represents an important concept to be parsed, but does not appear directly in the source code.
 The source code contains symbols such as "<" or "=" instead - these are called _terminal symbols_.
 A production defines nonterminal symbols in terms of combinations of terminal symbols and other nonterminal symbols.
 The production specifies what kind of combination is valid.

-Let's undestand this with an example.
+Let's understand this with an example.
 Let us say that the nonterminal symbol **digit** can be any one of the following terminal symbols: "0", "1", "2", "3", "4", "5", "6", "7", "8" and "9", and nothing else.
 This is a production, which can be written as follows:

 ```bnf
 <digit> ::= "0"|"1"|"2"|"3"|"4"|"5"|"6"|"7"|"8"|"9"